About the Peace and Justice Studies Association

 We are a nonprofit organization formed in 2001 as a result of a merger of the Consortium on Peace Research, Education, and Development (COPRED), established in 1970, and the Peace Studies Association (PSA), established in 1987.
 Both organizations provided leadership in the broadly defined fields of peace, conflict and justice studies.
 View PJSA’s bylaws.
 PJSA serves as a professional association, and is the North American affiliate of the International Peace Research Association.
 For reasons of language, Mexico is part of IPRA’s South American affiliate.
 In 2013, our offices moved to Georgetown University in Washington D.C., greatly enhancing PJSA’s national and international visibility.

 In 2010, PJSA became a bi-national organization with Canada, holding its first Canadian conference in Winnipeg, sponsored by the University of Winnipeg, Menno Simons College, and Canadian Mennonite University.
 Since then, PJSA has committed to holding its annual conference in Canada every third year.
-In 2013, out conference was held in Waterloo, hosted jointly by Wilfred Laurier University and Conrad Grebel University College, and our 2016 conference was held at Selkirk College in British Columbia.
-Our 2019 conference is scheduled to occur in Ottawa.
+In 2013, our conference was held in Waterloo, hosted jointly by Wilfred Laurier University and Conrad Grebel University College, and our 2016 conference was held at Selkirk College in British Columbia.
+Our 2019 conference occur in Winnipeg.
 Today, approximately one-fifth of our board members are Canadians, who are also well represented on the board’s executive committee.
 Presently, about 10% of our membership is Canadian, and this has been rising steadily.

 Michael Loadenthal has served as PJSA’s Executive Director since 2016.